๐ŸŽ‰

 esptool.py --chip esp32 --port <your-port> --baud 460800 write_flash -z 0x1000 firmware.bin

-For more on flashing ESP32 firmware, check out our guide on using ESP32 with Arduino IDE.
+๐Ÿ“– For more details, check out using ESP32 with Arduino IDE

-If flashing takes too long, try increasing the baud rate:
+If flashing takes too long, increase the baud rate for faster uploads:

 esptool.py --port <your-port> --baud 921600 write_flash -z 0x1000 firmware.bin